Tom Smith (Pennsylvania politician): 2012 U.S. Senate election

 In August 2011, Smith entered the Republican race for United States Senate.
 In the five-person primary, Smith was initially viewed as a long-shot due to Sam Rohrer's name recognition, and the Pennsylvania Republican Party's endorsement of Steve Welch.
 Smith spent nearly $3 million in the first three months of 2012 however, and took a narrow lead in the polls leading up the primary.
 Smith won the primary with nearly 40 percent of the vote; Rohrer finished a distant second with 22 percent of the vote.

 He faced incumbent Democrat U.S. Senator Bob Casey Jr. in the general election in November.
 Casey was first elected in 2006, defeating then-incumbent U.S. Senator Rick Santorum by 18 points, 59%–41%.

 Following controversial comments about rape by Republican Representative Todd Akin, Smith was asked August 27, 2012 by the Pennsylvania Press Club, with regard to his no-exceptions anti-abortion stance, how he would tell a daughter or granddaughter who had been raped that she had to keep the pregnancy.
 Smith stated that he had been in a similar situation because his relative had become pregnant out of wedlock.
 Smith later stated that he was not equating the two situations, but that "a father's position" was similar.

 Smith lost in the general election to Casey, 54 to 45 percent.

 Political positions

 On September 7, 2012, Smith released the full text of his five-point economic plan entitled, Restoring the American Dream.
 The major points of his plan focused upon reducing federal spending and easing domestic energy production.
 Smith has continued to run television ads promoting his policy plan.

 Smith believed that life begins at conception, stating, "My stance is on record and its very simplistic: I'm pro-life, period", and he believed abortion should be banned with no exceptions, including in circumstances of rape and incest.

 Personal life

 After graduation, he married his high school sweetheart.
 They lived in Armstrong County for several years with seven children.
-His net worth was estimated between $60 to $70 million.
+His net worth was estimated at between $60 and $70 million.
 Smith died at his home in Shelocta in 2015.